Willow Walls, Cottonwood Containment, and Flood Control

 into Health of South Fork Eel River

-By Eel River Restoration Project The seventh annual Eel River Recovery Project pikeminnow survey of a key reach of the South Fork Eel River took place on June 28th and 29th.
+By Eel River Recovery Project The seventh annual Eel River Recovery Project pikeminnow survey of a key reach of the South Fork Eel River took place on June 28th and 29th.
 It was determined that despite the population of this non-native predator remaining high, there were a surprising number of salmon and steelhead juveniles and…

 Read MoreGrassroots Spotlight: Native Health in Native Hands